 Fried pickles at the Hermosillo

-Good for: With a dozen, mostly local, craft brews on tap—the rotating selection is projected behind the bar—and an eclectic list of wines from Argentina, Austria, California, and, yes, Mexico ($8-$15/glass), oenophiles and beer nerds can partake in a night of pure drinking.
+Good for: With 16 local, craft brews on tap—including Highland Park Brewery beers—and an eclectic list of wines from Argentina, Austria, California and Mexico ($8-$15/glass), oenophiles and beer nerds can partake in a night of pure drinking.

-The scene: Groups sink into any of the three comfy banquettes, while seasoned bar-goers, some sporting sunglasses in the thick of night, spread out among tables and huddle around the bar.
+The scene: Groups sink into one of the comfy banquettes, while seasoned bar-goers, some sporting sunglasses in the thick of night, spread out among tables and huddle around the bar.
 There’s a shuffleboard for low-profile competitive fun.

-Drink this: Hard to find picks like 2008 Malaga "Equaa" Grenache/Petite Syrah from Baja, Mexico ($12) that shows oak, vanilla and bright cherry fruit.
+Drink this: Hard to find picks like 2008 Malaga "Equaa" Grenache/Petite Syrah from Baja, Mexico that shows oak, vanilla and bright cherry fruit.
 On the brew front, you have to sample Highland Park Brewery's beer.
 Try the Vacation, a Belgian style single, or the Yard Beer, a tart saison.

 |Venue name:||The Hermosillo||Contact:|

 5125 York Blvd